NikitaDmitrieff/KillerBaby/README.md

 - Group panel: Once a group is selected, you see a group-specific tab bar.
 There are two panels:
   - Player panel: focused on your assignment, the group feed, and personal settings.
   - Admin panel: focused on assignments overview, players statuses, and group settings.
-- For now (frontend-only), a toggle in the header lets testers switch between Player/Admin panels manually.

 ## Navigation